 \end{theorem*}

-The proof presented here is clear as the technical details are dealt in different sections, see Sections \ref{Sec: Geometric data}, \ref{Sec: Propagators}, \ref{Sec: Geometric data}, and \ref{Sec: Weight function}.
-The core idea of the proof is to split the problem into a geometric side and a spectral side using a well-chosen propagator.
-The geometric side and the spectral side can then be dealt separately.
+The proof presented here is clear since the technical details are dealt with in different sections; see Sections \ref{Sec: Spectral data}, \ref{Sec: Propagators}, \ref{Sec: Geometric data}, and \ref{Sec: Weight function}.
+The core idea is to split the problem into a geometric side and a spectral side using a well-chosen propagator.
+These two sides can then be dealt with separately.

 \begin{proof}[Proof of Theorem \ref{Thm: Quantitative main theorem}] Define functions

 and operators